Baizho/pokedex/README.md

 ---

 ## Features
-- List of Pokémon with pagination (you can place a like on any pokemon you want)
+- List of Pokémon with pagination (you can place a like on any Pokémon you want)
 - Individual Pokémon detail pages

 ---

 ## Tech stack
 - Next.js (React)
-- Fetch (API calls)
+- Fetch API for retrieving Pokémon data
 - CSS using Bootstrap
 - Deployed on Vercel

 ---